looker-open-source/block-cortex-demand-sensing/README.md

 - **Connection**: In the manifest.lkml file, update the value of the CONNECTION_NAME

-- **GCP Project**: The GCP project name where the SAP reporting dataset resides in BigQuery (not project id).
+- **GCP Project**: The GCP project where the SAP reporting dataset resides in BigQuery (i.e. GCP project id).
+[Identifying Project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).

 - **Reporting Dataset**: The deployed Cortex Data Foundation _REPORTING dataset where the SAP views reside within the GCP BigQuery project.

+- **K9 Reporting Dataset**: The deployed Cortex Data Foundation K9_REPORTING data where the HolidayCalendar, Trends, Weather and Weather views reside within the GCP BigQuery project.
+If using Cortex Data Framework 4.2 and earlier, _REPORTING and K9_REPORTING constants will use the same value.

 - **ClientId**: Input the Client ID from the dataset.